Latex - pros and cons

 The feel of the two latex production methods is also different with the denser Dunlop feeling less lively or "springy", blended Talalay being more springy, and NR Talalay being the most elastic and lively yet.
 The difference is a matter of preference in feel rather than a difference of "better or worse".
 Because of it's simpler method of manufacture, Dunlop is also less expensive than Talalay and the 100% natural version is comparable in price to blended Talalay.
 Natural talalay is more expensive than both.

 Both natural latex and blended latex are very high quality materials.
-100% SBR (synthetic) latex does not usually have the same elasticity, quality or performance as natural or blended latex.
-While blended or synthetic latex will still outperform most other foams, compared to the widely available blended and natural latex, I would be cautious in choosing it over latex that has a higher percentage of natural latex or an all natural latex version although the cost benefits compared to more natural latex can make it an attractive option as well.
-There are some newer synthetic continuous pour Dunlop latex versions that are promising and are being made in softer versions than you would usually find with Dunlop latex.
-Both Talalay and Dunlop latex are suitable for a mattress core and which one is used depends on the overall construction of the mattress and personal preference.
-While they are different, one is not better than the other.
-They are both suitable for use as either a comfort layer material or as a support layer material either by themselves or in combination with any other material.
+100% SBR (synthetic) latex does not usually have the same elasticity, quality or performance as natural or blended latex but will still outperform most other foams.
+While I would be cautious in choosing it over latex that has a higher percentage of natural rubber or an all natural latex version, the cost benefits compared to more natural latex can make it an attractive option as well and it's a higher quality material than most polyfoam.
+There are also some newer mostly synthetic continuous pour Dunlop latex materials that are promising and are being made in softer versions than you would usually find with Dunlop latex.
+Both Talalay and Dunlop latex are suitable for use in either support or comfort layers and which one is used depends on the overall construction of the mattress and personal preference.
+While they are different, one is not better or more suitable than the other.
+They are also both suitable for use as either a comfort layer or support layer in combination with any other good quality material or component although I would be cautious if there is more than around an inch or so of polyfoam above any latex comfort layers because this could be a weak link in a mattress.

-It's down side of course is that it is also the most expensive of the commonly used types of foam however with some shopping around and with the help of the forum and the sources on this website ... latex can be purchased for far less than the so called latex mattresses that are sold by many major manufacturers.
-In queen size ... you will begin to see some latex core mattresses with the most "basic" features in the range of $1000 and up and mattresses with latex comfort layers and lower quality cores for even less.
+It's down side of course is that it can also be more costly than other types of foam however with some shopping around and with the help of the forum and the sources on this website ... latex can be purchased for far less than the so called latex mattresses that are sold by many major manufacturers.
+In queen size ... you will begin to see some latex core mattresses with the most "basic" features in the range of $1000 and up and mattresses with synthetic latex or latex comfort layers and polyfoam or even innerspring cores for even less.

 Be aware that many retail outlets will label a mattress as being a latex mattress even if it has as little as 1" of latex in its construction.
 This is completely misleading and is simply an effort to take advantage of the known benefits of latex as a selling point even though there would not be enough latex in the mattress to make a real difference.
 Only a mattress with a latex core should really be called a "latex mattress" and even here the type of comfort layer should be identified in the "category name" given to the mattress.
 In general terms a mattress should always be identified by both the main material in its core and in its comfort layers.
 This type of misinformation is often not an "accident" and some salespeople will "insist" that a mattress is made of latex when it only has a very thin, and probably meaningless layer.
 This is a place where it can be very important to verify the claims of some retail outlets ... which we of course are happy to help you do in our forum.